mansoorkhan96/filament-versionable/README.md

 A Filament plugin and a wrapper around [Laravel Versionable](https://github.com/overtrue/laravel-versionable) to create versions Laravel Models.
 When ever you save a model, it would store the specified `$versionable` fields to the Database and then you can revert to any target model state any time.

-### ⚠️ This plugin is using the unreleased version of Laravel Versionable ⚠️

 ![](./image.jpg)

 ## Installation